12 Things Your Bladder Secretly Wants to Tell You

 Your urine can say a lot about your overall health and hydration status.
 You’ve probably heard that dark yellow or amber urine means to guzzle more water, while pale urine means you’re well hydrated.
 But your urine doesn’t need to be crystal clear—a light straw color is just fine.
 “We’re in a water bottle society, but some people don’t need 64 ounces [8 cups] of water, especially if they’re not active or living in a warm climate,” says Dr. Moore.
 “Drinking that much just makes you go to the bathroom more.
 Your brain is pretty smart about telling you when to drink.”

 Still, be aware of abnormal colors.
 Severe dehydration or liver disease may cause brown urine, bacteria infecting the urinary tract or medication can result in green urine, and a liver or bile duct condition may lead to orange urine.
 Blood in the urine may be a sign of kidney disease, urinary tract infection, cancer, or prostate problems.
 In any of these cases, see a doctor right away.
-These are the silent signs of bladder cancer you might be ignoring.

 You pee what you eat